Robert E. Howard: Novalyne Price

-Through much of the next two years they dated on and off, spending much time discussing writing, philosophy, history, religion, reincarnation and much else.
+Over much of the next two years, they dated on and off, spending much time discussing writing, philosophy, history, religion, reincarnation, and much else.
 Both considered marriage but never at the same time.
 Price became ill from overwork in mid-1935.
 Her doctor, a friend of Howard's father, advised her to end the relationship and get a job in a different state.
 Despite agreeing to this, she met with Howard soon after being discharged.
 Howard, however, was too preoccupied with the state of his mother's health to give her the attention she wanted.
 Their relationship did not last much longer.

 Not considering herself to be in an exclusive relationship, Price began dating one of Howard's best friends, Truett Vinson.
-Howard discovered his friends' relationship while he and Truett were on a week's trip together to New Mexico (the same trip which inspired a lot of the final Conan story "Red Nails").
-The relationship between the couple was irrevocably scarred, but they continued visiting with each other as friends until May 1936, when Price left Cross Plains for Louisiana State University to get a graduate degree.
+Howard discovered his friends' relationship while he and Truett were on a week's trip together to New Mexico (the same trip that inspired a lot of the final Conan story "Red Nails").
+The relationship between Howard and Price was irrevocably scarred, but they continued visiting with each other as friends until May 1936, when Price left Cross Plains for to pursue a graduate degree at Louisiana State University.
 The two never spoke or wrote to each other again.

-In an effort to improve her memory and writing, Price began recording all her daily conversations into a journal, in the process preserving an intimate record of her time with Howard.
-This was useful years later when she wrote of their relationship in a book called One Who Walked Alone, which was the basis for the 1996 film The Whole Wide World starring Vincent D'Onofrio as Howard and Renée Zellweger as Price.
+In an effort to improve her memory and writing, Price had begun recording all her daily conversations into a journal, in the process preserving an intimate record of her time with Howard.
+This was useful years later when she wrote of their relationship in her book One Who Walked Alone.
+This book became the basis for the 1996 film The Whole Wide World starring Vincent D'Onofrio as Howard and Renée Zellweger as Price.